Botanical Art Gallery

 Daily 9am - 6pm

 Closed every last Thursday of the Month

 The Botanical Art Gallery is housed within the second refurbished conserved building, Gallop House No. 7 (Inverturret), which was built in 1906.
 The gallery highlights the vital role that art plays in the scientific documentation of plants in Singapore and the region, as well as how art can inspire renewed appreciation of the natural world around us.
-This will be Singapore’s first permanent display of botanical art, where visitors will be able to see a selection of the Singapore Botanic Gardens’ collection that includes more than 2,000 botanical paintings, as well as hundreds of sketches, line drawings and photographs.
-The display will also showcase various art forms, from original watercolours and ink drawings to prints and printing blocks.
+This is Singapore’s first permanent display of botanical art, where visitors can see a selection of the Singapore Botanic Gardens’ collection that includes more than 2,000 botanical paintings, as well as hundreds of sketches, line drawings and photographs.
+The display showcases various art forms, from original watercolours and ink drawings to prints and printing blocks.

 Some of the iconic artworks on display include paintings by James the Alwis, the first botanical artist employed by the Gardens in 1890, and modern watercolours by renowned artist Waiwai Hove.
 The artworks are displayed on rotation to offer the public a varied experience as well as to ensure their long term preservation by limiting their exposure to light.

 Visitors are also able to try their hand at the various techniques involved in botanical illustration, such as sketching, mixing colours, and composing layouts.
 The activity room also offers sweeping views of the forested areas surrounding the house.

 The Botanical Art Gallery features changing exhibitions that complement the Gardens’ permanent artwork collection.
 Find out more information about the current show here 'Flower Obsession: Plant Collecting in East Asia, 1600s - 1900s'.